buildfirst/buildfirst/ch04/05_heroku-deployments/README.md

 ![paas-heroku.jpg][3]

 This sample is a showcase of how to approach deployments to the [Heroku](http://heroku.com) platform.
-I'll leave the first series of steps to you.
-This tutorial is entirely free, you don't have to shell out a dime, since Heroku offers a free tier.
+You don't have to shell out a dime, _Heroku offers a free tier_ we can play with.

 ### [Create an account](https://id.heroku.com/signup/devcenter) on Heroku